project44/archived-manifest-ui/README.md

   </a>
 </p>

-Themeable design system for the project44.
+Themeable design system built using [Chakra UI] for the project44.

 ## Documentation

-Our documentation site lives at [zeroheight](https://zeroheight.com/27d9b4710).
+Our documentation site lives at [zeroheight].
 You'll be able to find detailed documentation on getting started, all of the components, our theme, our principles, and more.

 ## Installation